 Our application process is split into three simple steps.

-If we like your application, we'll invite you to schedule a phone interview with a member of our admissions team.
+If we like your application, we'll invite you to schedule a video interview with a member of our admissions team.
 The interview is casual – it’s a chance for you to tell us more about your goals and motivations for taking a Gap Year and for us to answer any questions that you have about the program.

 3. Entry & Enrollment